Nomusa990822/Spotify-Analytics-Insight/README.md

 **What makes a song successful on Spotify?**

 This project answers this by analyzing how musical attributes and metadata impact streaming performance.

 ---
+## Analysis Questions Explored

+1. What BPM range produces the most streamed songs?
+2. Do explicit songs perform better than clean songs?
+3. How does valence (happiness) affect streams?
+4. Which genres dominate top-performing songs?
+5. What audio features define high-performing tracks?

+---